bajpai-lab/Acidosis-Cancer-RNAseq/2-DESeq-R/README.md

 ```

 ## Selective Heatmaps
 This block creates heat maps of genes based on their l2fc values.
-In this case, we generate heat maps for (l2fc UP) intersecting (HIPPO pathway genes) intersecting (prognosis BETTER) and a companion plot for DOWN, ILKmany, and WORSE.
+In this case, we generate heat maps for ((l2fc UP) intersecting (HIPPO pathway genes) intersecting (prognosis BETTER)) and a companion plot for DOWN, ILKmany, and WORSE.
 Here, "ILKmany" refers to a combination of the pathway lists `c(LA_ILK,LA_cc,LA_int,LA_PI3K,LA_glyc)`.
+The genes present in these groups can be found in `2-DESeq-R/path_groups/`.
 Most of the code in `get_hm()` is for manipulating ranges and color paletes for making the plot.
 The key parts to note here are:
 1. We accept prognosis genes which can be optionally associated with a set of genes.
 2. We can generate a plot with a limited number of entries (`TOP_GENES`, `TOP_GENES_HIGH`, and `TOP_GENES_LOW`).
-3. We can "fix" rows to the plot to force them to display despite limits.
+3. We can "fix" gene naems to the plot and force them to display (in ADDITION to gene count limits) via the `FIXED_ROWS` vector.
-4. Both a TOP set and ALL set of genes are generated as a heat map and a set of genes required to make the specific plot (`heatmap_hits...csv` and `heatmapEXTENDED...csv` reflect TOP and ALL respectively).
+4. Both "TOP" and "ALL" sets of genes are generated as a heat map and exported set of genes (`heatmap_hits...csv` and `heatmapEXTENDED...csv` reflect "TOP" and "ALL" respectively).
-5. We feed results to `get_hm()` with or without filtering for prognosis genes.
+5. We pass results to `get_hm()` with or without filtering for prognosis genes via `prog = NA, UP, or DOWN`.
 6. The `get_hm()` function further calls `plot_heatmap()` defined in `2-DESeq-R/modules/heatmaps.R`.
-    - Much like `get_hm()`, most of `plot_heatmap()`'s code is dedicated to preparing it for displaying via the `pheatmap()` function from the [Pretty Heatmaps R package](https://cran.r-project.org/web/packages/pheatmap/pheatmap.pdf).
+    - Much like `get_hm()`, most of `plot_heatmap()`'s code is dedicated to preparing a gene list for displaying via the `pheatmap()` function from the [Pretty Heatmaps R package](https://cran.r-project.org/web/packages/pheatmap/pheatmap.pdf).
 ```R
 fullsource <- planA$intersect
 tag <- "24h-U-10w"